Determining the Last Time for Fajr Prayer: A thorough look

 A: If you miss the Fajr prayer unintentionally, you should pray it as soon as you remember, without delay.

 A: Yes, many reliable apps accurately calculate prayer times based on your location.
-However, ensure the app uses a calculation method you are comfortable with and cross-reference it with other reputable sources.
+On the flip side, ensure the app uses a calculation method you are comfortable with and cross-reference it with other reputable sources.

 A: In winter months, Fajr time will be earlier due to the shorter daylight hours.
 Prepare for this in advance, setting an alarm to wake up sufficiently early to pray.